-The performance evaluation of the Chairman and the Non Independent Directors was carried out by the Independent Directors in their meeting held on 29.03.2019.
+The performance evaluation of the Chairman and the Non Independent Directors was carried out by the Independent Directors in their meeting held on 16.03.2020.
 The Directors expressed their satisfaction with the evaluation process.

-6. INTERNALCOMPLAINTS COMMITTEE
+7. INTERNAL COMPLAINTS COMMITTEE

-In accordance with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 & Rules made there under, the Company has constituted an Internal Complaint Committee (ICC) (hereinafter referred to as ICC) as per section 4 of the SHWW Act, 2013 read with its Rules.
-The ICC comprises of the following members:
+The Company has constituted an Internal Complaint Committee (ICC) in accordance with Section 4 of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 & Rules made thereunder comprising of the following members:

-Tmt.
+- 1. Tmt.
 R. S. Tamilarasy, Emp.
-No.1664, Senior Manager (Lab) - Presiding Officer
+No.1664, Senior Manager (Lab) - Presiding Officer - 2.
 Thiru.
-P. Sundaram, Emp.No.1879, Senior Manager - HR / Member
+P. Sundaram, Emp.No.1879, Senior Manager - HR / Member - 3.
 Tmt.
-M. Pemila Beham, Emp.No.3003, Officer - HR / Member
+M. Pemila Beham, Emp.No.3003, Officer - HR / Member - 4.
 Thiru.
-M. Velliangiri, President, Kanmani Trust, Karur - Member representing NGO a) Statutory Auditors : The Comptroller and Auditor General of India appointed M/s.
-Brahmayya & Co., Chartered Accountants, Chennai, as the Statutory Auditors of the Company for the financial year 2018-19 b) Cost Auditors : Pursuant to Section 148 of the Companies Act, 2013 read with The Companies (Cost Records and Audit) Amendment Rules, 2014, the cost audit records maintained by the company in respect of its paper, cement and energy activities are required to be audited.
-Your Directors had, on the recommendation of the Audit Committee, appointed M/s Geeyes & Co, to audit the cost accounts of the company for the year 2018-19.
-The cost audit report for the year 2018-19 will be submitted to the Central Government before the due date.
+M. Vellingiari, President Kanmani Trust, Karur - Member representing NGO a) Statutory Auditors: The Comptroller and Auditor General of India appointed M/s.
+Brahmayya & Co., Chartered Accountants.
+Chennai, as the Statutory Auditors of the Company for the financial year 2019-20.

-The above members are from amongst employees (except Mr. Velliangiri) preferably committed to the cause of women, have experience in social work, have legal knowledge.
-During the year under review there were no complaints referred to the committee.
+The above members are amongst employees preferably committed to the cause of women or who have had experience in social work or have legal knowledge.
+During the year under review, there were no complaints referred to the committee.

-7. AUDITORS
+8. AUDITORS